Paracycling & Hand cycling

-Hand Cyclists and Para cyclists may find our Club time trial programme will improve personal best times and help train for other competitions.
-Club Handcyclists also raced at our Club Circuit Race day in 2021.
+Hand Cyclists and Para cyclists may find our Club time trial programme will improve personal best times and help with preparation for other competitions.
+Handcyclists have also raced at our annual Club Circuit Race day at Colchester Northern Gateway.

 With four closed circuits in Essex, Kent and London there are racing and training opportunities, as well as Paralympic training hubs hosted by British Cycling.

 Whether it's on the track or the road, two wheels or three, para-cycling offers something for everyone who wants to get cycling.

 Para-cycling was first developed by cyclists with visual impairments who competed on tandem bicycles.
 Since then, the sport has continued to grow and was first introduced to a Paralympic Games in New York in 1984 with road events for athletes with cerebral palsy included for the first time.
 Further events were added over the course of the next four Paralympic Games, with track cycling making its debut in Atlanta 1996.

 In June 2018 Southend Wheelers hosted the BC national para cycling road race and time trial.
 The time trial took place on the local roads of Canewdon with the road race taking place at Redbridge cycle centre this event was attended by the best para cyclist from around the country and formed part of 2020 Tokyo Olympics qualifying event.
 One of the title winners in 2018, Ben Watson went on to win Gold in the Tokyo 2020 Paralympics and Fin Graham won gold in the Glasgow 2023 World Para championships.